28 Downstream clusters #

 .
 In the context ofOS upgrades

-, Fleet deploys the following resources from the Bundle:Agent SUC Plan - instructs SUC on how to do an OS upgrade on cluster agent nodes.
+, Fleet deploys the following resources from the Bundle:Worker SUC Plan - instructs SUC on how to do an OS upgrade on cluster worker nodes.
 It is not interpreted if the cluster consists only from control-plane nodes.
 It executes after all control-plane SUC plans have completed successfully.

 Script Secret - referenced in each SUC Plan; ships an